GeistBERT: Breathing Life into German NLP: Limitations

 \section{Limitations}

 Several limitations should be acknowledged in this study.
-First, while deduplication was applied, it was only performed on specific subcorpora, not the entire dataset, potentially leaving redundant or noisy data in other parts of the corpus.
+First, while deduplication and filtering were applied to CulturaX (OSCAR23 + mC4) and deduplication to selected OPUS corpora, other parts of the dataset (e.g., Wikipedia, OpenLegal) were not processed, potentially leaving redundant or noisy data.

-Additionally, GeistBERT’s training data, though diverse, remains specific to the selected corpora (OSCAR23, OPUS, mC4, Wikipedia, OpenLegal).
+Second, GeistBERT’s training data, though diverse, remains specific to the selected corpora (OSCAR23, OPUS, mC4, Wikipedia, OpenLegal).
 Its generalization to other datasets or domains remains uncertain, and performance on dialects and cultural nuances within German may be limited.
 Further fine-tuning could improve adaptability to regional language variations.

+Third, we did not include a detailed error analysis of model predictions.
+While such an analysis could provide additional insights into systematic failure modes, our focus in this work was on efficiency and establishing strong baselines for German NLP.

-Due to efficiency constraints and limited computational resources, we did not train a large version of GeistBERT, as pretraining based on GottBERT estimates would have required approximately 4.75 times more compute.
+Finally, due to efficiency constraints and limited computational resources, we did not train a large version of GeistBERT, as pretraining based on GottBERT estimates would have required approximately 4.75 times more compute.
 While our results demonstrate the strong performance of the base model, larger architectures could potentially achieve even better results.